 Lets start with the common concepts we call absolutes – something that is always there.
 We call them Space – Time – Energy – Matter.

 The idea of absolutes is not something new.
-Heraclitus (C 535- C475 BCE) categorized them as the unity of opposites.
+(Heraclitus (C 535- C475 BCE) categorized them as the unity of opposites.
 It is the use of the contrasting scale in which they exist that appears to be the pervasive factor.
 It is neither dramatic, or thought-provoking, to consider a language without the use of dichotomies, with the supposed dichotomy as an integral measurable part of the whole, offering no contradictions.
-It is in effect taking everything that is, into account, using absolutes as placeholders in a Universe that is their domain.
-The use of absolutes is no panacea for the problems we face, but as they exist should we try to use them?
+It is in effect taking everything that is into account, using absolutes as placeholders in a Universe that is their domain.
+The use of absolutes is no panacea for the problems we face, but as they exist, should we should try to use them?

 ‘In a logically perfect language, there will be one word and no more for every simple object, and everything that is not simple will be expressed by a combination of words, by a combination derived, of course, from the words for the simple things that enter in, one word for each simple component.’
 Bertrand Russell.